from the vine to the mouth

 the stages of dealcoholisation

-Alcohol-free wine is an interesting alternative for wine lovers who do not wish to consume alcohol.
+A drink made from dealcoholized wine is an interesting alternative for wine enthusiasts who do not wish to consume alcohol.

 But how is it made?